0xBADEAFFE/youtube-webos/README.md

   prebuilt `.ipk` binary file
 - Use official webOS/webOS OSE SDK: `ares-install youtube...ipk` (for webOS SDK configuration see below)

-## Configuration

-Configuration screen can be opened by pressing 🟩 GREEN button on the remote.

 ### Autostart